evanchodora/tower_gpmsa/README.md

 # tower_gpmsa

+### Description
+Code based on a program from Los Alamos National Lab to calibrate computer model parameters based on a Gaussian Process model approach.
+Used to calibrate composite blade parameters.

 ### Main Operation
 `runmcmc.m` is main code to run analysis, calls `sc.m` to read input data and then other code in "Code" folder to run MCMC routine.